Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Theory

 \section{Theory}

-In this work we use the Kogut-Susskind lattice Hamiltonian for $1+1d$ $\mathbb{Z}_2$ gauge theory with staggered fermionic matter and open boundary conditions (OBCs)~\cite{PhysRevD.11.395,PhysRevD.13.1043}.
-A convenient feature of this model is that both the fermionic and bosonic degrees of freedom have the same local Hilbert space dimension as qubits.
+In this work we use the Kogut-Susskind lattice Hamiltonian for $1+1d$ $\mathbb{Z}_2$ gauge theory with two-component staggered fermionic matter and open boundary conditions (OBCs)~\cite{PhysRevD.11.395,PhysRevD.13.1043}.\footnote{Open boundary conditions minimize the complexity of our circuits on the available IBM hardware topology (see Sec.~\ref{sec:circuits}).} A convenient feature of this model is that both the fermionic and bosonic degrees of freedom have the same local Hilbert space dimension as qubits.
 This allows for a straightforward mapping to qubit-based quantum computers.
-While many simplifications can reduce the quantum resources further, e.g. integrating out the nondynamical gauge fields and using the block structure of the symmetry sectors, we avoid these optimizations as they may not persist in higher dimensions~\cite{Zohar:2021nyc}.
+Further simplifications are possible in $1+1d$ to reduce the quantum resources required, {\it e.g.,} integrating out the nondynamical gauge fields or using the block structure of the symmetry sectors.
+We do not employ such optimizations here, however, since they do not persist in higher dimensions~\cite{Zohar:2021nyc}.

+Our simulations were performed on the IBM quantum computers \manila, \nairobi, \jakarta, and \quito.
+Typical specifications for these machines during our running period are provided in the files accompanying this work, while their physical qubit layouts are shown in Fig.~\ref{fig:qpumapping}.